 Now I realise this is an old one, but everyone who has read this book raves about it, and it’s so well known that I really want to give it a go.

-I remember reading ‘Animal Farm’ in school and finding it really interesting so I look forward to reading this book in the months to come.
+I remember reading ‘Animal Farm’ in school and finding it really interesting so I look forward to reading this book in the months to come- as well as trying any other books by George Orwell.

-I recently read ‘The Catcher in the Rye’, and while it wasn’t my favourite book, I really enjoyed Salinger’s writing style, and so I’d like to give some of his other fiction a go.
+I recently read ‘The Catcher in the Rye‘, and I really enjoyed Salinger’s writing style- and so I’d like to give some of his other fiction a go.

 My friend also recommended this book to me recently as she’s a fan of Salinger, and so it seemed the perfect addition to my list 🙂